Waynolt/SWM-modular-modpack/README.md

 * "**SWM - RestToWait**" makes the move Rest usable out of combat, and using it lets you wait for some simulated time.
 <br />

-* "**SWM - ReusablePremierBalls**" Premier Balls in the vanilla game are kind of boring - they're just normal balls, which makes them just a small discount for buying balls in bulk.<br />
+* "**SWM - ReusablePremierBalls**": Premier Balls in the vanilla game are kind of boring - they're just normal balls, which makes them just a small discount for buying balls in bulk.<br />
 With this mod they become reusable - using them on a wild mon won't actually decrease their number in your bag.<br />
 They also act like a decentralized unit: their catch rate is a lot lower than their normal catch rate, but scales linearly with how many you have, with no cap.<br />
 (Their catch rate with the mod becomes the same as the vanilla one when you have 50 of them in your bag)